OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_troubleshooting-users-partial.md

 ### Why was "one week" chosen for Arbitrum One's dispute window? {#why-was-one-week-chosen-for-arbitrum-ones-dispute-window}
-<p>Generally, some dispute period is necessary for Arbitrum Rollup so that validators have time to dispute an invalid assertion.<br />
+<p>Generally, some amount of time is necessary for the Arbitrum validators to dispute an invalid assertion.<br />
 <br />
 A week is expected to be more than enough time for validators to carry out an interactive dispute, assuming they don't encounter difficulty in getting their transactions included on L1.
 One week was chosen following the general consensus among the Ethereum research community — as well as other layer 2 projects — to provide enough time for the community to socially coordinate in the case of a coordinated Ethereum-staker censorship attack.</p>